-Your questions about Apple TV+ answered
+Here's the latest information on Apple's premium streaming service

 - Click Play Episode.

-Alternatively, scroll down and click on the Download cloud to watch the episode offline.
+Alternatively, scroll down and click on the Download cloud to save the episode to watch offline.

 Watching content on Apple TV: